durability-labs/archivist-docs/learn/run.md

 2. Sub-commands configuration like `persistence` and `persistence prover` can't be done via environment variables for now.
 3. [NAT traversal #753](https://github.com/codex-storage/nim-codex/issues/753) is not implemented yet and we would need to setup port-forwarding for discovery and transport protocols.
 4. Please ignore `--eth-account` CLI option - [Drop support for --eth-account #727](https://github.com/codex-storage/nim-codex/issues/727).
+5. We should set data-dir explicitly when we use GitHub releases - [[BUG] Change codex default datadir from compile-time to run-time #923](https://github.com/codex-storage/nim-codex/issues/923).